Select from one of our commonly asked questions below.

 Tax payments may be paid by cash, check or money order at Tecumseh City Hall between the hours of 7:00 a.m. to 6:00 p.m.
 Monday through Thursday.
 For your convenience, a night deposit box is located to the left of the rear entrance to City Hall.
 Partial payments are accepted at City Hall.
-Taxes can also be paid at any Tecumseh office of Old National Bank and First Federal Bank by:
+Taxes can also be paid at the Tecumseh office of Old National Bank and First Federal Bank by:

 Taxes can be paid by credit card in person or by visiting the City’s website at www.mytecumseh.org and clicking on “Access Property and Tax Information and make online payments” on the home page.
 A 3% convenience fee will be charged for this service and $3.00 will be charged for an e-check.
 Credit card payments by phone are not accepted.

 Taxes can also be paid by completing an ACH form online under forms and reports or completing an ACH form at City Hall and choosing one of the three (3) dates available for payment for each tax bill.